Former CIA Executive speaks at Fairmont State: What’s going to happen in Ukraine? - NewsBreak

 Dr. Robert Papp, an Assistant Professor at Fairmont State, former U.S. Navy officer operations officer and a former Central Intelligence Agency senior executive, said he thinks this war is the most significant crisis of our time and it’s a danger that all people must be aware of.

 “For many of our students, our young students in their teens and twenties, this is really the first introduction they’ve had to a world in which there is significant conflict.
-We’ve long had terrorism, we’ve had local wars, we’ve had regional wars, we’ve had different crises around the world and security, but this is a full-blown war that has significant consequences for the world and will into the foreseeable future,” Papp said.Some lawmakers calling for more US involvement in Ukraine
+We’ve long had terrorism, we’ve had local wars, we’ve had regional wars, we’ve had different crises around the world and security, but this is a full-blown war that has significant consequences for the world and will into the foreseeable future,” Papp said.McKinley hears local concerns from WV mayors

 Papp believes there isn’t a short-term solution to the war in Ukraine and fears severe battles in the near future.